lfknudsen/LexGo/README.md

 ## Ruleset format

-The ruleset format is described within the included `ruleset.txt` (slightly truncated here):
+The ruleset format is described within the included example `ruleset.txt` (slightly truncated here):

 ```
 /* Each line below is a separate rule.